 Why Do I get Symptoms if I don’t Have Hypoglycemia?

-When blood sugar gets too low, the body produces epinephrine, adrenaline and glucagon to counteract the low blood sugar and return levels to normal.
+When blood sugar gets too low, the body produces epinephrine and glucagon to counteract the low blood sugar and return levels to normal.
 In normal people, this counterregulation happens at under 50mg/dL.
 However, in adrenergic postprandial syndrome, the response occurs at much higher levels.
-The symptoms you experience with adrenergic postprandial syndrome are due to the release of epinephrine into your bloodstream.
+Epinephrine (adrenalin) is the hormone that makes you feel jittery when something suddenly happens (like being in a fender bender).
+Put simply: the symptoms you experience with adrenergic postprandial syndrome are due to the release of epinephrine into your bloodstream.